davidjbarney/blogdown-source/content/about/index.md

 showpagemeta = false
 +++

-I'm a quantitative researcher specializing in behavioral science.
+Hey!
+I'm David, and I'm a quantitative social scientist.

+I work at Burning Glass Technologies, where I conduct labor market research for industry clients.
+Prior to Burning Glass, I was a survey researcher at WarnerMedia focused on consumer insights.

+I earned my B.A. in Political Science from UMass Lowell, and my M.A. in Political Science from UMass Amherst.
+As a graduate student, I worked on the Cooperative Congressional Election Study.

 Feel free to drop me a line!

-I currently work on the Applied Research team at Burning Glass Technologies, where I manage and execute labor market studies for industry clients.

-*Previously*: WarnerMedia, Cooperative Congressional Election Study, UMass Amherst, UMass Lowell